rocky-linux/wiki.rockylinux.org/docs/rocky/repo.md

 This repository contains packages that either A) replace a core component via patched functionality, B) build a component that was originally exclusive for one architecture (eg open-vm-tools built for x86_64 but not aarch64 in Rocky 8) or C) providing packages that were built but not traditionally provided by upstream.

 Packages that fall under A and B will have a `.plus` added to their version tag.
 These are not tested nor available in the upstream product.

+### Notes on: rockyrpi

+The rockyrpi repository is being/has been moved to a SIG repository.
+It'll no longer be found in the base Rocky Linux repository directories.

 ## Vault